hehefan/video-classification/README.md

 ## Dynamic RNN

-Using all frames that a video exactly includes without padding.
+Using all frames that a video exactly has without padding.

 ## Static RNN
 Using a fixed number of frames.